amirhoseinh73/Guess-my-number/ReadME.md

 ## RUN

-1. clone
+1. clone repository
-2. run html or use live-server
+2. run index.html or use live-server